mreoinsmith/match-spell/README.md

-# 🐾 Animal Match & Spell
+# Mega Match & Spell

 A fun, interactive, and educational web-based game designed to help young learners practice animal recognition and spelling.
 This project is a lightweight, single-file HTML application that works in any modern browser.